victorwamwea/30-Day-Terraform-challenge-/CONTRIBUTING.md

      git commit -m "Completed Day 1: Introduction to Terraform and IaC"
      ```

-7. **Push Your Branch and Create a Pull Request**
+7. **Push Your Branch and only at the end of the week Create a Pull Request against the Week's branch**
    - Push your branch to your forked repository:
      ```bash
-     git push origin day1-intro-to-terraform
+     git push origin Week-1
      ```
    - Go to your fork on GitHub and click "Compare & pull request."
    - Provide a descriptive title and summary of your changes, referencing any related tasks.